Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that display the first lines of a file
 6- third lines
-: a script that display the third line of a line
+: a script that display the third line of a line 7-file
+: a script that creates a file with a special name (full of special characters)